-shares a very similar context as King City, being located at the crossroads of two major Regional thoroughfares (Highway 27 and King Road).
+Nobleton, like King City, is a growing community.
+It sidewalk network, improved crossings, and demarcation shares a very similar context as King City, being located at the crossroads of two major Regional thoroughfares (Highway 27 and King Road).
 However, Nobleton's core is slightly more dispersed and is not as well-connected as King City's core.
-Nobleton's core continues to resemble and function more as a rural service centre than an urban village; accordingly, the community is Like King City, on-going maintenance and future largely automobile-oriented.
+Nobleton's core continues to resemble and function more as a rural service centre than an urban village; accordingly, the community is largely automobile-oriented.